ResidentMario/fcimporter/README.md

 <h2>Input</h2>

+Running this script directly requires:
+* Installation of Python 3.0 and its availability from the directory in which this script is run.
+* Installation and proper configuration of the pywikibot package and its availability from the directory in which the script is run.

+Currently I am running this script manually on my own machine on a weekly basis.
+I am working on making it available remotely from Wikimedia Labs.

 The simplest and most usual way to run the script is to run it without any parameters at all:

     run FC-Importer.py